XDagger/XDagger.github.io/_posts/2018-05-12-Pool-Owners-Agreement.md

 * No private pools
-* A public frontend would be appreciate.
+* A public frontend would be appreciated.
 If you don't want to add one, please provide at least:
   * Pool status must be exposed in real time (maximum interval time: one minute) by HTTP
   * Pool net conn must be exposed in real time (maximum interval time: one minute) by HTTP